pkwww/yoneda_present/1-3-nat-trans.typ

       )
     )
   ]
   The bottom right equality holds by simple set theoretic arguments.
-Thus commute the diagram. \
+Thus commute the square. \
   Thus, the complement operation $(-)^c$ defines a natural isomorphism.
 ]